 BYOB Paint Class

 There are SO many microbreweries in Pittsburgh these days.
 Why not pay a visit to your favorite one with your gal pals and treat them all to a pint?
 Cheers to that!
 If you’re having trouble nailing it down to just a single brewery, fear not.
-Now thanks to companies like City Brew Tours and Porter Tours, you don’t have to.
+Now thanks to companies like City Brew Tours, you don’t have to.
 Their friendly and knowledgeable guides will pick you up, drive you around, take you to at least three breweries, and teach you a thing or two about beer along the way.
 The best part?
 No one has to be the DD.
 Bottoms up!

 A Glam Photo Session

 If you are planning a night out on the town, you better make sure you’re dressed the part.
 Gather your girlfriends for a glam session with professional hair stylists and makeup artists.
 Many offer on-site services and La Pomponnee Beauty Artisans even has a Beauté Mobile, a RV-turned-styling-station that offers hair, makeup, nails, mini facials, and even chair massages!
 They’ll have you all looking like a million bucks and ready to paint the town red.
 But before that, you have to document how good everyone looks.
 Hire your favorite photographer for some modern day Glamour Shots that you’ll cherish forever.